mpalitto/Matty/README.md

 it resulted in the ESPmaster_writer and slave_reader(Arduino) into the Matty/I2Cplayground.
 These 2 files get the Master to send some data to the Slave which will print the data to the Console.
 6x8bits every ms, which results in 40kbit/sec.

 Now I am going to try connection both direction...

+No, nor working...
+I don't get any data the way back...
+I am not sure why...

+If not able to work, I can use the I2C interface for data transfers from ESP-CAM --> Arduino and Serial Interface for transfers from the Arduino --> ESP-CAM effectevly doubling the data rate...

 ## What is next
 1. adding a speaker and the ability to play sounds